mikeoleary/mikeoleary.github.io/_posts/2023-07-27-exposing-minikube-to-remote-host.md

 Now, if I go to another host (like my Windows machine) and set a route for 192.168.49.0/24 where the next hop is my (directly connected) Linux VM, that should allow me to use a broswer and hit http://192.168.49.2:31193, right?

 The answer is no. [By design](https://minikube.sigs.k8s.io/docs/faq/#how-can-i-access-a-minikube-cluster-from-a-remote-network), minikube is meant to only listen on the local network.
-If we want to hit this application from a machine other than our Ubuntu VM, we're gonig to need a solution to proxy traffic.
+If we want to hit this application from a machine other than our Ubuntu VM, we're going to need a solution to proxy traffic.

 ### How you can expose the app to a remote network
 I found three solutions, but more probably exist: kubectl port forwarding, a tool called socat, or NGINX (a web proxy).